History of Austin Western Railroad in Timeline

 Austin Western Railroad

 The Austin Western Railroad (AWRR) is a Class III short-line railroad based in Round Rock, Texas, and a subsidiary of Watco.
-It operates on 126 miles of trackage owned by Capital Metropolitan Transportation Authority, running from Fairland to Giddings, Texas, with a branch line to Marble Falls.
-A 28-mile section between Fairland and Llano, known as the Austin and Northwestern Railroad Historic District, is currently out of service since 2005.
+AWRR operates on 126 miles of track owned by Capital Metropolitan Transportation Authority, running from Fairland to Giddings, Texas, with a branch line to Marble Falls.
+Approximately 28 miles of track between Fairland and Llano are currently out of service, forming the Austin and Northwestern Railroad Historic District.

-2007: Austin Western Railroad founded
+2007: Austin Western Railroad Founded

 In 2007, the Austin Western Railroad was founded after Watco won the bid to operate the line following the end of the Austin Area Terminal Railroad's contract with Capital Metro.

-July 2025: AWRR customers list
+July 2025: AWRR Customers Listed

-2026: Interchanges at Elgin and Giddings not in use
+2026: Interchanges not in use at Elgin and Giddings